Adaptive Tool Use in Large Language Models with Meta-Cognition Trigger: Benchmark-

-Specifically, we create six evaluation tasks in \dname-Tool to systematically assess an LLM’s ability to make tool-related decisions across different scenarios.
-Tasks 1 and 4 evaluate whether an external tool is necessary to solve a query.
-Tasks 2 and 5 test the LLM’s ability to determine the relevance of a provided tool for a given query, including cases where the tool is irrelevant.
+Specifically, we create six evaluation tasks in \dname-Tool to systematically assess an LLM’s ability to make tool-related decisions across various scenarios.
+Tasks 1 and 4 evaluate whether an external tool is necessary to solve a given query.
+Tasks 2 and 5 assess the LLM’s ability to determine the relevance of a provided tool, including cases where the tool is irrelevant.
 Tasks 3 and 6 further extend this evaluation by presenting multiple tools (ranging from 2 to 5) and requiring the LLM to select the appropriate one.
-Notably, Tasks 1–3 focus on single-turn scenarios, while Tasks 4–6 incorporate multi-turn dialogues, assessing how well the LLM adapts its tool-use decisions in evolving conversational contexts. \dname-Tool significantly expands Metatool by covering six tasks with 7,000 queries, providing a more diverse and comprehensive evaluation framework.
-The query composition of Metatool and \dname-Tool is illustrated in Figure \ref{fig:MeCa}.
-Table~\ref{tab:MeCa} in Appendix~\ref{app:sec:meca} provides detailed statistics for each task.
+Notably, Tasks 1–3 focus on single-turn settings, while Tasks 4–6 involve multi-turn dialogues, testing the LLM's ability to adapt tool-use decisions to evolving conversational contexts. \dname-Tool significantly expands MetaTool by covering six tasks with 7,000 queries, providing a more diverse and comprehensive evaluation framework.
+The query composition of MetaTool and \dname-Tool is illustrated in Figure~\ref{fig:MeCa}, and detailed task statistics are provided in Table~\ref{tab:MeCa} in Appendix~\ref{app:sec:meca}.

-Beyond tool use, \dname-RAG also evaluates adaptive RAG—determining whether a query can be answered directly by the LLM or requires external retrieval.
-RAG can be seen as a special case of tool use, where the LLM’s internal knowledge is insufficient and necessitates using a search engine to access external data. \dname-RAG consists of: \begin{itemize}[leftmargin=*] \item \textbf{Positive RAG}: Cases where retrieval is essential for answering complex queries or those requiring up-to-date information. \item \textbf{Negative RAG}: Cases where LLMs can answer using its internal knowledge without retrieval. \end{itemize}
+Beyond tool use, \dname-RAG evaluates adaptive RAG—determining whether a query can be answered directly by the LLM or requires external retrieval.
+RAG is a special case of tool use, where the LLM’s internal knowledge is insufficient and necessitates using of a search engine to access external information. \dname-RAG includes: \begin{itemize}[leftmargin=*] \item \textbf{Positive RAG:} Cases where retrieval is essential to answer complex queries or those requiring up-to-date information. \item \textbf{Negative RAG:} Cases where the LLM can provide correct answers using its internal knowledge without retrieval. \end{itemize}